 DERN is the Digital Education Research Network.

-DERN is managed by the Australian Council for Educational Research (ACER) in Melbourne, Australia.
+DERN is managed by the Australian Council for Educational Research (ACER).

-DERN is a network for, leaders, researchers and educators interested in the use of digital technologies for learning.
+DERN is for leaders, researchers and educators interested in the use of digital technologies for learning.
 Users of DERN may have an interest in ICT, media, pedagogy, emerging technologies and related areas and are probably well briefed in the area of elearning research, as well as scholars seeking details about what research has been done, possibly for their own research purposes.

-The specific research focusses of DERN are about teaching strategies, pedagogy and student achievement using ICT in learning disciplines such as English language, mathematics, science, history, languages, art and more.
+The specific focusses of DERN are about teaching strategies, pedagogy and student achievement using ICT in all sectors of education and across all learning disciplines.
 The use of digital assessment is of special interest to DERN.
-In time, these research focusses may be expanded.

 What can I find?